zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 inherent failures of storage mediums (e.g. bad blocks in a NAND based device) is not supported by the current design.

-**Rollback Protection** - In the current design, the rollback protection is not supported.
-If the storage medium is not hardware protected against malicious writes then it is possible to replace the current contents with older version.
-However, such attack would be limited to a single device since a HUK based encryption policy is used.

 **Key Diversification** - In a more robust design, each asset would be encrypted through a different key.